cvde/RoomReverb/README.md

 Room Reverb is a mono/stereo to stereo algorithmic reverb audio plugin with many presets.
 It uses the implementation of Moorer's early reflection model and Jon Dattorro's Progenitor Reverb from the Freeverb3 signal processing library.

-You can find more information about Room Reverb on my [website](https://www.elephantdsp.com/products/room-reverb/).
+For more information about Room Reverb, visit my [website](https://www.elephantdsp.com/products/room-reverb/).

 ![Room Reverb screenshot](Assets/room-reverb-screenshot.png)

 ## Download
-The latest release of Room Reverb can be downloaded on my [website](https://www.elephantdsp.com/products/room-reverb/).
+The latest version of Room Reverb can be downloaded from my [website](https://www.elephantdsp.com/products/room-reverb/) or the iOS version from the [App Store](https://apps.apple.com/app/room-reverb-elephantdsp-com/id1665662082).

 ## Building Room Reverb